mathieubray/KPDGUI/README.md

 ### Software Description

-The aim in kidney paired-donation (KPD) is typically to maximize the utility achieved via cycles among incompatible donor-candidate pairs, as well as chains originating from non-directed donors (NDD).
-With many possible overlapping options in a KPD pool, a preferable choice of cycles and chains realistically cannot be found by simple inspection.
-In practice, objective criteria are used to define near-optimal solutions, but with the increasing complexity of the criteria used, solutions can be difficult to compare or visualize.
+The aim in kidney paired-donation is typically to maximize the number of transplants achieved through the exchange of donors in a pool comprising incompatible donor-candidate pairs, along with non-directed (or altruistic) donors.
+With many possible allocations at any given time, an optimal set of exchanges cannot be determined by simple inspection.
+In practice, objective criteria are used to determine an optimal or near-optimal set of exchanges to pursue.

-We present a software platform for managing and visualizing exchanges suggested by optimization criteria in KPD, which offers several advantages over other available software:
+We present a software application for management and optimization of a kidney paired donation program, KPDGUI (Kidney Paired Donation Graphical User Interface).
+We implement a variety of published optimization schemes, while offering the user an interactive and visual environment.
+The application allows comparison of exchanges suggested under different optimization criteria, and examination of the consequences of various policies on proposed solutions.

+KPDGUI offers the following advantages over the most common alternatives:

-1. An interactive visual display of the state of the KPD, including active and inactive pairs/NDDs, as well as donor & candidate characteristics.
+1. An interactive visual display of the current state of the KPD program.
-2. Implementation of optimization methods from previous literature that account for probabilities of failure between selection and transplantation, for each pair and match, as well as fallback options (sub-cycles and sub-chains) for immediate recourse in the case of such failures.
+2. Implementation of optimization methods from previous literature[5,6], which can be used to account for (a) probabilities that preferred transplants are unviable either due to positive crossmatch or through the unavailability of a candidate or donor in the exchange, and (b) fallback options for immediate recourse in case potential exchanges are unable to proceed as determined due to unviability.
-3. Optimization is extended beyond the selection of simple cycles or chains, to more general subsets of pairs and NDDs that facilitate fallback options.
+3. Optimization is extended beyond selection of simple cycles or chains to more general subsets of pairs, possibly with more than one associated incompatible donor, and NDDs that facilitate fallback options in the case of unviability[7].

 ### Instructions for Download